×

 The score became tied at 60 with 2:22 to play after JCC went on a 7-0 run as Marshall had a 60-53 lead a minute and a half earlier.

 The Tigers and Huskies went scoreless on their next plays, running down the clock to 37.1 seconds after JCC missed a 3-point attempt.
-The Huskies held possession after the shot as the ball hit off Marshall out of bounds, but the Tigers’ defense came up big when they needed it most, forcing a 5-second violation on the inbound.
+The Huskies held possession after the shot as the ball hit off Marshall out of bounds, but the Tigers’ defense came up big when they needed it most, forcing a five-second violation on the inbound.

 Marshall's Oliver Voigt steps back after hitting the game-winning shot while watching the time expire.